 - In December 1930, he raised it back to 25%.

 - In 1930, Hoover vetoed several bills that would have provided direct relief to struggling Americans.
 “Prosperity cannot be restored by raids upon the public Treasury,” he explained in his 1930 address to Congress.
 Instead, he protected businesses by signing the Smoot-Hawley Tariff Act.
 It was supposed to protect farmers but ended up imposing 40% tariffs on 900 products.
 That year, the nation's gross domestic product fell 8.5%.
 The unemployment rate was 8.7%.

 - In 1932, Hoover approved the Reconstruction Finance Corporation to prevent more bankruptcies.

 - By 1933, it disbursed $2 billion to failing banks, railroads, and a few other businesses.
 It was effective in keeping them from going under.
 In July, the Emergency Relief Act empowered the RFC to lend money to states to feed the unemployed and expand public works.
 Hoover felt that the states should provide for the unemployed.
 He was opposed to too much federal intervention.

 - Hoover signed the Revenue Act of 1932.
 It increased the top income tax rate to 63%.
 He wanted to reduce the federal deficit.
 Hoover believed it would also restore confidence.
 Instead, higher taxes worsened the Depression.
 GDP growth fell 12.9% and unemployment was 23.6%.

 Did Hoover Cause the Depression?

 The causes of the Great Depression were already in place before Hoover took office.
 The stock market was volatile.
 Its value had risen 20% a year since 1924.
 The number of shares traded doubled to 5 million per day.
 People were buying stocks "on margin."
 They only needed to put down 10%-20% and their brokers would lend the rest.
 When prices rose, they became millionaires.
 But they become instant paupers when the market crashed.

 The Federal Reserve used a contractionary monetary policy to defend the gold standard.
 Instead, it should have lowered interest rates to fight the recession.
-In August 1929, the Fed raised the discount rate from 5%-6%.
+In August 1929, the Fed raised the discount rate from 5% to 6%.
 That made loans more expensive right when banks needed cheap funds.